No Act Of Terror Can Deter Nation From Moving Ahead: Imran Khan - UrduPoint

 No Act Of Terror Can Deter Nation From Moving Ahead: Imran Khan

-Prime Minister Imran Khan on Tuesday said, the Pakistani nation was very resilient and strong and no acts of terror can deter them from moving forward
+Prime Minister Imran Khan on Tuesday said the Pakistani nation was very resilient and strong and no act of terror can deter them from moving forward

-NAUSHKI, Feb 8 (UrduPoint / Pakistan Point News - 8th Feb, 2022 ) :Prime Minister Imran Khan on Tuesday said, the Pakistani nation was very resilient and strong and no acts of terror can deter them from moving forward.
+NAUSHKI, Feb 8 (UrduPoint / Pakistan Point News - 8th Feb, 2022 ) :Prime Minister Imran Khan on Tuesday said the Pakistani nation was very resilient and strong and no act of terror can deter them from moving forward.

 Addressing officers and jawans of the Frontier Corps and Pakistan Rangers, the prime minister vowed to give a befitting response to the terrorists who were trying in vain to hamper the pace of progress, particularly in Balochistan.